Instructional Design: Multimedia Learning Strategies

 Use short video clips (The optimal length is less than 2 minutes) to address each learning outcome.
 Segment or edit the video if necessary.
 Only use part of the program for teaching.
 Yes, All clips are less than two minutes.
 Students will produce a book trailer shorter than 2 minutes.

 Could you give students a personally meaningful objective or purpose for watching the video clip?
-For example: pose a challenge question, present a puzzle or problem to solve using the information presented in the video, and relate the learning objective or the video to the student’s personal experience or interest.
-Multiple video viewings will encourage students to develop their own book trailers and understand the many elements that go into creating a book trailer.
+For example, pose a challenge question, present a puzzle or problem to solve using the information presented in the video, and relate the learning objective or the video to the student’s personal experience or interest.
+Multiple video viewings will encourage students to develop their book trailers and understand the many elements that go into creating a book trailer.

 Ensure that including the digital video “adds value” to the lesson.
 Yes, viewing and creating the videos add value to the lesson by asking the student to consume and produce a video.